Alishah634/SetupGitRepo/README.md

 ## Contributing

 If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.
-Fun fact this project was made using this script!
+Fun fact this project was made and updated using this script!

 ## Bugs and Issues